SiteAudit/site-audit-development/README.md

 This project provides a development environment for Site Audit and related modules.

+Join the development community in Drupal Slack: #site-audit-module

 ## Usage

 First you need to [install Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).